 A weird bug in iOS 8’s Calendar app has been making people pull their hair out for months.
-When adding events using either a Google or Microsoft Exchange server, the time zone is randomly synced to GMT.
+When adding events using either a Google or Microsoft Exchange server, the time zone is randomly synced to Greenwich Mean Time.

-Complaints started surfacing around iOS 8’s initial release last September, and the issue is still persisting.
+Complaints started surfacing around iOS 8’s release last September, and the issue still persists.